KSEL (AM)

 KSEL (1450 AM) is a radio station licensed to Portales, New Mexico, United States.
-The station, owned by Richard Hudson, through licensee Global One Media, Inc., serves the Clovis area and carries a Classic Country Music format.
+The station, owned by Richard Hudson, through licensee Global One Media, Inc., serves the Clovis area and carries a Classic Country Music format. and features programming from Westwood One.

 History

-The call sign KSEL was previously assigned to 93.7 FM (Now KLBB-FM) & 950 AM (Now KJTV-AM) Lubbock, Texas from 1956–1986.
+The call sign KSEL was previously assigned to 93.7 FM (Now KLBB-FM) & 950 AM (Now KJTV-AM) Lubbock, Texas from 1956 to 1986.
+KSEL 1450 AM Went Off The Air Due to Broken Transmitter or Tower.